 Nonprofit organisations and associations such as: Community Land Scotland, the Mediterranean Institute for Nature & Anthropos, Euronatur, RiverWatch, EcoAlbania, Pindos Perivallontiki, Wetlands International, IUCN ECARO and Tour du Valat.

-Academic partners including: the American University of Beirut (Lebanon), the University of Genoa (Italy), the University of Granada (Spain), the University of Toulouse Jean Jaurès 2 (France), the Council for British Research in the Levant (UK) and the universities of Durham, Glasgow, Newcastle and Edinburgh in the UK.
+Academic partners including: the universities of Durham, Glasgow, Newcastle and Edinburgh in the UK, the American University of Beirut (Lebanon), the Council for British Research in the Levant (UK & Jordan), the University of Genoa (Italy), the University of Granada (Spain), and the University of Toulouse Jean Jaurès 2 (France).

 About the York Archaeological Trust